£40 M&S Gift Card welcome gift

 Each claim is treated individually and your claims handler will explain everything to you in detail if you ever come to make a claim.

-If you have a carcinoma in situ of the breast or low grade prostate cancer, and are eligible to claim, Legal & General will pay out 25% of your amount of cover up to a maximum of £25,000.
-If decreasing cover is chosen we'll pay 25% of the decreasing amount up to a maximum of £25,000.
+If you have been diagnosed with a carcinoma in situ of the breast or low grade prostate cancer, and are eligible to claim, Legal & General will pay out 25% of your amount of cover up to a maximum of £25,000.
+If Decreasing Life Insurance is chosen we'll pay 25% of the decreasing amount up to a maximum of £25,000.
 This benefit is in addition to your main amount of cover so your cover will not end after this benefit is paid.
 Your cover and monthly premium will remain the same.

 Your premiums are guaranteed, so they won’t change for the length of the policy, unless you alter your policy.